heber-silva/CKA-Obsidian-Vault/Security/Role Based Access Control Good Practices.md

 ### Workload creation[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#workload-creation)

-Permission to create workloads (either Pods, or [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/) that manage Pods) in a namespace implicitly grants access to many other resources in that namespace, such as [Secret](Secret.md)s, [ConfigMap](ConfigMap.md)s, and [PersistentVolume](PersistentVolume.md)s that can be mounted in [Pod](Pod.md)s.
+Permission to create workloads (either Pods, or [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/) that manage Pods) in a namespace implicitly grants access to many other resources in that namespace, such as [Secret](../Pod%20Configuration/Secret.md)s, [ConfigMap](../Pod%20Configuration/ConfigMap.md)s, and [PersistentVolume](../Storage/PersistentVolume.md)s that can be mounted in [Pod](../Workloads/Pod.md)s.
 Additionally, since Pods can run as any [ServiceAccount](ServiceAccount.md), granting permission to create workloads also implicitly grants the API access levels of any service account in that namespace.

 Users who can run privileged Pods can use that access to gain node access and potentially to further elevate their privileges.
 Where you do not fully trust a user or other principal with the ability to create suitably secure and isolated Pods, you should enforce either the **Baseline** or **Restricted** Pod Security Standard.
-You can use [Pod Security Admission](Pod%20Security%20admission.md) or other (third party) mechanisms to implement that enforcement.
+You can use [Pod Security Admission](Pod%20Security%20Admission.md) or other (third party) mechanisms to implement that enforcement.

 For these reasons, namespaces should be used to separate resources requiring different levels of trust or tenancy.
-It is still considered best practice to follow [least privilege](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#least-privilege) principles and assign the minimum set of permissions, but boundaries within a namespace should be considered weak.
+It is still considered best practice to follow [](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#least-privilege) principles and assign the minimum set of permissions, but boundaries within a namespace should be considered weak.

 ### Persistent volume creation[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#persistent-volume-creation)